MaistoV/xilinx-zcu102-power/README.md

   * Vivado 2022.2
   * Tensorflow ???

-> NOTE: Figures, raw and pre-processed data has been imported in this repo under the data/ folder.
+> NOTE: Figures, raw and pre-processed data have been imported in this repo under the data/ folder.